Anna Sáez de Tejada Cuenca

 Our findings provide managerial insights on how to increase voluntary adherence that can be used in any context in which a company wants to implement a DSS or any other analytical tool to be adopted organically by its users.

 This paper is joint work with Felipe Caro, from UCLA.
-It is submitted to the M&SOM Special Issue on People-Centric Operations.
+It is under major revision at the M&SOM Special Issue on People-Centric Operations, and won the 2019 POMS College of Behavior in Operations Management Junior Scholar Paper Competition.